RafalSladek/ethmon/CONFIG.md

             "host": "10.0.0.15",
             "port": 3333,

+            // Miner can be secured with password.
+            "pass": "miner password set in config.txt"

             // If defined and not empty, report this as a host name instead of IP:port "hostname": "private:3333",